pratyushsingh97/Bigrams/ReadMe.md

 ## Requirements
 1. python 3.*
-2. pip
+2. pip3

 ## Installation
-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ## How to Run
 Simply pass the column of text within your DataFrame to the `runner()` function.
 The `runner()` function returns a list of n-grams.